-Print in ink • Failure to provide all information may invalidate this authorization.

-\Substance Abuse Records and Psychiatric Records require a senarate authorization.
+Print in ink • Failure to provide all information may invalidate this authorization. \Substance Abuse Records and Psychiatric Records require a separate authorization.

-Substance Abuse Records and Psychiatric Records s require a separate ( authorization.
-FROM WHOM Specify clinic, specialty, or physician below.
-FACILITY US E ONLY ☐ Loma Linda University Medical Center (LLUMC) Requested recor rds have been sent Loma Linda University Children's Hospital (LLUCH) Date Sent: Loma Linda University Health Care (LLUHC) Loma Linda University (LLU) Бу: To Whom/Inspect Please choose one of the following. ☐ Send records to: Individual/Agency Name Address City State Zip Code ☐ Make records available for review.
-Confirm appointment t prior to review.
-1 INFORMATION TO BE RELEASED Specify where services were rendered (Clinic Name) ☐ Inpatient Dates of Treatment ☐ Discharge Summary ☐ Standard Clinical Per 4: Discharge Summary tinent Documents Other, Specify Outpatient Clinical Notes Test Results, type of t Clinical Notes Test Results type of t est Other, Specify ☐ Other, Specify I specifically authorize release of HIV test results. ☐ Billing Summary Dates of Treatment Purpose Reason records are to be disclosed. ☐ Continued Care ☐ Personal Use (fee applies) ☐ Other, Specif - y Unless otherwise revoked, this authorization will expire on This authorization shall remain in effect until the above des not extend beyond 180 days from the date of signature.
+, FROM WHOM Specify clinic, specialty, or physician below.
+Loma Linda University Medical Center (LLUMC) Loma Linda University Children's Hospital (LLUCH) Loma Linda University Health Care (LLUHC) Loma Linda University (LLU) To Whom/Inspect Please choose one of the following.
+Date Sent: USE ONLY cords have been sent ☐ Send records to: Individual/Agency Name t prior to review. ts Outpatient Dates of Treatment ☐ Clinical Notes ☐ Test Results, type of t est ☐ Other, Specify I specifically authorize release of HIV test results. ☐ Billing Summary Dates of Treatment Purpose Reason records are to be disclosed.
+Continued Care Personal Use (fee applies) ☐ Other, Spec cify Unless otherwise revoked, this authorization will expire on This authorization shall remain in effect until the above des not extend beyond 180 days from the date of signature.
 Sig have the right to revoke this authorization and the right to disclosed.
-See reverse side for details on disclosure of infepages of this form and voluntarily authorize and request the (including facsimile) of this form for disclosure as described scribed disclosure i ning this form is vo inspect or get a cop ormation and my to e disclosure above. s complete but shall bluntary.
-I understand I by of the material to be rights.
-I have read both Patient Name (Last, First MI) Last four c ligits of SS#: Birth Date Phone Nur nber: () Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Interpreter Signature Date Time Interpreter Name (print) - - Interpreter Telephone ID# Loma Linda University PATIENT IDENTIFICATION V
+See reverse side for details on disclosure of infepages of this form and voluntarily authorize and request the (including facsimile) of this form for disclosure as described scribed disclosure ning this form is inspect or get a co ormation and my e disclosure abov e is complete but shall voluntary.
+I understand I opy of the material to be y rights.
+I have read both Patient Name (Last, First MI) Last four digits of SS#: Birth Date Phone Nur Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Relationship to Patient (if signed by Legal Representative) Interpreter Signature Date Time Interpreter Name (print) Interpreter Telephone ID# I oma I inda University PATIENT IDENTIFICATI ON

-Loma Linda University Loma Linda University Medical Center Loma Linda University Children's Hospital Loma Linda University Health System
+Loma Linda University

+Loma Linda University Medical Center

+Loma Linda University Children's Hospital

+Loma Linda University Health System

-AUTHORIZATION FOR DISCLOSURE OF PROTECTED HEALTH INFORMATION 116-5009 (10-14)
+AUTHORIZATION FOR DISCLOSURE OF PROTECTED HEALTH INFORMATION 116-3009 (10-14)